-Easy Ways to Dog-proof Your Hardwood Floor
+Easy Ways To Dog-Proof Your Hardwood Floor

-1. Opt For A Distressed Or Hand-Scraped Hardwoods
+1. Opt For Distressed Or Hand-Scraped Hardwoods

 2. Apply A Surface Finish